+A cerebral palsy lawyer in Chicago will provide you with the legal support you may need after getting your baby diagnosed.
 A cerebral palsy diagnosis can mean years of stress and medical bills.
-Negligent medical professionals should be responsible for the damage they’ve done.
+But negligent medical professionals should be responsible for the damage they’ve done.
 If you’re a victim of medical malpractice, you may be eligible for compensation.

 A cerebral palsy lawyer who serves Chicago might be able to help you file a claim for things like the cost of your child’s equipment, medical expenses, and other losses.
 We can take care of the legal details while you focus on caring for your child.